Hi. Do you mean specific attractions? That would depend on what you actually like doing!

 There are plenty of castles and historic buildings, you have Snowdon and wonderful walking available - you have coastal, mountains, inland etc http://www.visitwales.com/things-to-do/activities/walking-hiking, there are fantastic restaurants, shops, beaches etc etc.

-Perhaps if you can give us a bit more about you - for me, for example, I have a dodgy knee so walking, and walking up mountains is not possible...but driving round and visiting castles is. over 1 year ago
+Perhaps if you can give us a bit more about you - for me, for example, I have a dodgy knee so walking, and walking up mountains is not possible...but driving round and visiting castles is. almost 2 years ago

 1) Check out the castles: